 Little SIR Report:

 Marty spoke about the SIR training session October 13, 2017.
 Very interesting.
-All branches are trying to do all that’s necessary, and fits there personality, to insure success of their branch.
+All branches are trying to do all that’s necessary, and fits their personality, to insure success of their branch.
 All are looking for growth.
-The portion of the SIR Mission Statement which emphasis “Create New Friends” is certainly key.
+The portion of the SIR Mission Statement which emphasizes “Create New Friends” is certainly key.
 Marty and the BEC will discuss “Growth” at future meetings.

 Today’s speaker is Fumble Fingers the Magnificent

-Our November speaker is Jim Darby, retired CEO of Eaton Muzno.
+Our November speaker is Jim Darby, retired CEO of Mizuno/Eaton.

 Other Committee Reports: